Leo Tolstoy: Death

 Tolstoy died on 20 November 1910 at the age of 82 of pneumonia, at Astapovo railway station, after a day's train journey south.
+According to some sources, Tolstoy spent the last hours of his life preaching love, non-violence, and Georgism to fellow passengers on the train.

 The stationmaster took Tolstoy to his apartment, and his personal doctors arrived and gave him injections of morphine and camphor.

-The police took extra precautions to minimize dissent during the funeral ceremonies.
+During the funeral ceremonies the police took extra precautions to minimize dissent.
 They were inconspicuous but looming during the funeral itself, which two thousand people attended without incident.
 Three choirs sang.
 There were no eulogies, per the family's request, although 100 students had asked to speak.
-According to some sources, Tolstoy spent the last hours of his life preaching love, non-violence, and Georgism to fellow passengers on the train.